samliu21/lyrics-chords/API_Documentation.md

 - [Email](#email)
 - [Views](#views)

+Each sample interaction will consist of a request, preceded by the `$` character and the response on the next line.
+Any required request bodies will be clear in the sample request.
 Note that the API calls that start with `$$` require authentication.

 ## <a name="songs">Songs</a>